Inside: How to help your teething baby.

 I find my babies tend to have the most pain at night lying in bed.
 They aren’t distracted and have all the time in the world to think about how uncomfortable they are.
 The chamomile in the drops helps relax and soothe which is an added plus.

-I’m also wary of using teething gels because they contain things like Vaseline, alcohol, and Benzocaine – not exactly the things I like to put in my baby’s mouth.
-But if all else fails, I like having this joker up my sleeve.
+I’m wary of using teething gels because they contain things like Vaseline, alcohol, and Benzocaine – not exactly the things I like to put in my baby’s mouth.
+But if all else fails, and my babies are screaming in pain, I do like having this joker up my sleeve.

 I always have a tube of it on hand just in case.
 And I was so thankful I did while we were camping in Croatia last month!
 My baby girl was suffering so much – she was sobbing uncontrollably for an hour.
 And all else DID fail!
 We were considering taking her to the emergency room because we didn’t know what else to do – she was in pain!
 Nothing helped until I remembered I had the teething gel packed away in the diaper bag.
 I put some on my fingertip, swiped it over where her new molar that was just starting to sprout, and she was right as rain within seconds!
 It saved the day (and the night!)